nzhagen/fpp_tools/README.md

 $\phi (x,y) = \text{arctan} \Big( \frac{(I_0 - I_2) [\cos \delta_1 - \cos \delta_3] - (I_3 - I_1) [\cos \delta_0 - \cos \delta_2]}{(I_0 - I_2) [\sin \delta_1 - \sin \delta_3] - (I_3 - I_1) [\sin \delta_0 - \sin \delta_2]} \Big)$

+This approach is calculated using the `fpp_4_nonuniform_frames()` function.

+## Using fringe projection N known but nonuniform phases

+This really just amounts to using the $\delta$'s estimated from the step above, inserting them into the least-squares algorithm for estimating $\phi (x,y)$, and instead of iterating back and forth between the two, running the estimation function only once.
+This approach is calculated using the `fpp_N_nonuniform_frames()` function.

 ## Using fringe projection images with N unknown phases

 To further generalize this, what if we are doing FPP but don't actually know the phase relationships from the projector.
-Believe it or not, this is actually an important case for our research.
 There is a clever way of doing this developed in

 >    Zhaoyang Wang and Bongtae Han, "Advanced iterative algorithm for phase extraction of randomly phase-shifted interferograms," Optics Letters 29:1671-1674 (2004).

-The script `fpp_unknown_shifts.py` gives an example of this algorithm, using the above set of four images.
+The function `fpp_estimate_deltas_and_phi() ` gives an example of this algorithm.

-## Using fringe projection N known but nonuniform phases

-This really just amounts to using the $\delta$'s estimated from the step above, inserting them into the least-squares algorithm for estimating $\phi (x,y)$, and instead of iterating back and forth between the two, running the estimation function only once.